plut/ConstructiveGeometry.jl/docs/src/transformations.md

     transform1(param1) * transform2(param2) * solid
 ```
 This form may also be applied to several solids by either wrapping them in a
-`union`, or equivalently, by applying it to a `Vector` of ConstructiveGeometry:
+`union`, or equivalently, by applying it to a `Vector` of such objects:
 ```julia
     transform(parameters) * [ solid1, solid2, ... ]
 ```